 …which puts consumers in a tough spot because attention is scarce.

 But every company looks to acquire their consumers’ valuable attention because:

 Something interesting happens when you chase something(or someone) — you place them in a position of power.

 And who controls the events?
-Yes, you guessed it right — the person who has the upper hand.
+Yes, you guessed it right — the person with the upper hand.

-The submissive has to pander to the needs and desires of the dominant whilst always running a risk of being rejected.
+The submissive has to pander to the dominant's needs and desires whilst always facing rejection.

 Understanding this particular equation of power will help you grasp the need for personalised marketing and why adopting conventional marketing methods guarantees you market irrelevance.

-The easiest way to capture someone’s attention is to make them feel special and heard.
+The easiest way to capture someone’s attention is to make them feel unique and heard.

-That works in the domain of personal relationships, and it performs beautifully in the world of business.
+That works in the domain of personal relationships and performs beautifully in the business world.

 Why?
-Because the laws that govern human behaviour remain valid regardless of the environment that a person is in.
+Because the laws that govern human behaviour remain valid regardless of the environment, a person is in.